python/typing_extensions/doc/index.rst

    .. versionchanged:: 4.7.0

-      The implementation of ``TypedDict`` now follows the implementation in the standard library on Python 3.9 and higher, where :class:`typing.TypedDict` is a function rather than a class.
+      ``TypedDict`` is now a function rather than a class.
+      This brings the ``typing_extensions.TypedDict`` closer to the implementation of :py:mod:`typing.TypedDict` on Python 3.9 and higher.

 .. class:: TypeVar(name, *constraints, bound=None, covariant=False,
                    contravariant=False, infer_variance=False, default=...)